adenoz/adenoz/README.md

 ## Learning

 I think setting up a wiki of some sort is the best way to start with any learning as you can start documenting right away.
-I have decided to go with [wiki.js](https://github.com/Requarks/wiki) because it is modern and fast but also because I can write in markdown and have my wikis sync with github.
+I've decided to go with [wiki.js](https://github.com/Requarks/wiki) because it is modern and fast and also because I can write in markdown and have my wikis sync with github.

 ## Collaborate?

 While I don't think I'll be submitting pull requests any time soon, I certainly have an intent to contribute to the projects I am interested in and will be using.
+But only after becoming more familiar with Git, Github and how open source projects work more generally.

 ## Extras